 - Mobile computing solutions.
 These consist of the PowerPad ® series of batteries, a source of power and longer run times for notebook computers and other mobile applications, as well as the Scribbler ® series of Tablet PCs with the longest runtimes in the industry.
 Our newest PowerPad line can meet the needs of not only mobile notebook computer users, but also powers such products as the I Pod, cell phone, PDA, BLACKBERRY, Palm and Pocket PC.
 The SC3000 series is the third generation of tablet PC and has received excellent reviews.
 It is lightweight, thin and the most mobile tablet in the industry. - Batteries for aerospace and defence.
-These products consisted of specialized batteries and chargers for NASA, as well as certain defence industries, and includes precision machining of metal, plastics and other materials for specific applications.
+These products consist of specialized battery systems and includes precision machining of metal, plastics and other materials for specific applications.
 These products are typically large format and with significant technological sophistication, with some component of research and development with each application. - Clean transportation.
 Power systems for electric vehicles, including plug-in hybrid electric vehicle applications.